 Deemed Lifetime of Efficient Equipment

 The expected duration in years (or hours) of the savings.
-This is often based on the rated engineering life of the equipment involved, but may also be adjusted based on the expected Persistence of the savings.
+This is often based on the rated engineering life of the equipment involved but may also be adjusted based on the expected Persistence of the savings.
 Persistence represents the fraction of first year gross measure savings obtained throughout the measure life.
 For measures where equipment may be removed, made inoperative, overridden, reduced in effectiveness and/or be poorly maintained, applying a persistence factor to adjust the measure life may be necessary.

 If an early replacement measure, the assumed life of the existing unit is also provided.